-The student must examine and employ the criteria listed in the Written Assignment Code Key when preparing written assignments.
+The student must examine and employ the criteria listed in the Grading Rubric & Code Key when preparing written assignments.
 See the Code Key at the end of this course outline, infra.
-The quality of the written assignments will be measured by the applicable criteria in the Code Key.

-8. Disabled Students & Disability Services
+8. Disabled Students

-Students desiring accommodations for this class on the basis of physical, learning, psychological, or emotional disability are to contact The Learning Center, which houses both learning assistance and disability services.
-The Learning Center is located in the Biola Library, upper level, Room U-137, and the office can be reached by calling 562.906.4542 or x4542 when on campus.
+Students desiring accommodations for your class on the basis of physical learning, or emotional disability are to contact The Learning Center.
+The office of The Learning Center is located on the upper level of the Library in Room U137.
+For more information, contact extension 4542 on campus.